 A good property maintenance plan starts with a signed lease.
 Make sure you outline what responsibilities you and the tenant/s have after the move in.
 Generally, tenants must take care of regular upkeep such as removing trash, changing light bulbs, and minor maintenance issues.

 Landlords and property managers are responsible for major maintenance issues like heating, electrical, and plumbing.
 Furthermore, they must also take care of prepping a property for new tenants and fixing wear and tear issues.
-As a property owner, you should have emergency procedures in place, in the event tenants need to reach you.
+A property management software is a great tool for landlords. is As a property owner, you should have emergency procedures in place, in the event tenants need to reach you.

 You should be open to communication with your tenants and keep them updated when they need something from you.
 Instead of just telling them that “You are working on it”, try giving them less vague answers like “I am working on it and I will keep you updated as soon as I know more”.

 If you are communicative and open with your tenants, they will be encouraged to be honest with you in return and will keep you informed about any problems that might arise.
 If you can communicate with them efficiently, you can avoid conflict and heated exchanges.